ivangeevo/btwr-core/## Changelog.md

 ### 0.28
 + Removed LightBlock and Rope Coil block
++ Removal of the LightBlock also fixed a bug that caused its item to get registered twice and crashed the client on connecting to dedicated servers.
-+ Directional drop logic for blocks has been rewriten
++ Directional drop logic for blocks has been rewritten (To be tested further)
 + Fixed being able to melee knockback entities with crossbow or bow while knockback restrictions are enabled.
 + Fixed a server side bug that caused breaking of directional dropping blocks to crash the client.
-+ Fixed a bug that caused the items for the unfired brick block and the Lightblock to get registered twice and crashed the client on connecting to dedicated servers.
 + Fixed Shear tools from being too slow in breaking hemp plants.

 + Code refactoring/improvements

 ### 0.27